-Ferrets may get adrenal disease, lymphoma, hypertrophic cardiomyopathy, and insulinomas but they can also be affected by other less commonly seen problems.
-Gastric dilatation volvulus, more commonly referred to as bloat, is one of those not so common problems that will occasionally affect pet ferrets and it is one that needs timely treatment.
+Ferrets may get an adrenal disease, lymphoma, hypertrophic cardiomyopathy, and insulinomas, but they can also be affected by other less commonly seen problems.
+Gastric dilatation-volvulus, more commonly referred to as bloat, is one of those not so common problems that will occasionally affect pet ferrets and it is one that needs timely treatment.

-It is also known that a diet high in carbohydrates can increase the likelihood of bloat along with a 24 hour fast prior to allowing your ferret to overeat and is noted more commonly in weaning ferrets.
+It is also known that a diet high in carbohydrates can increase the likelihood of bloat along with a 24-hour fast prior to allowing your ferret to overeat.
+It is also more commonly found in weaning ferrets.

-If your ferret is suddenly lethargic and his abdomen seems enlarged he may have bloat or GDV.
+If your ferret is suddenly lethargic and its abdomen seems enlarged, it may have bloat or GDV.
 GDV can also cause a change in gum color, an increased heart rate, shock, and difficulty breathing.
-If you suspect your ferret has bloated do not wait to get him treatment.
+If you suspect your ferret has bloat, do not wait to get it treatment.

 You can do your best to prevent bloat and GDV by feeding a high protein, grain-free kibble (such as EVO) or a whole prey diet such as chicks.
 You can also make sure your ferret is eating throughout the day and not having food withheld from it for extended periods of time.